-- a) In areas of level topography, roads vested with Council shall be used as secondary flow paths, ie 1-in-20 or flatter. - b) The site shall be contoured as necessary to ensure that: - i.
-Where practicable, the minimum finished level is greater than the crown level of the road/street to which the piped stormwater from the allotment is drained. - ii.
-Stormwater shall not flow from the road reserve into the site (either as backflow via stormwater connections or as surface run-off). - iii.
-No fill shall be placed which interferes with the natural run-off from neighbouring land.
-Where filling of the site obstructs the natural run-off from an adjoining property then provision shall be made for the drainage of that property. - iv.
-There is continuous fall towards the road/street that the site is draining to.
+- a) In areas of level topography, roads vested with Council shall be used as secondary flow paths. - b) The site shall be contoured as necessary to ensure that: - i.
+Where practicable, the minimum finished level is greater than the crown level of the road to which the piped stormwater from the allotment is drained. - ii. stormwater shall not flow from the road reserve into the site (either as backflow via stormwater connections or as surface runoff). - iii.
+No fill shall be placed which interferes with the natural runoff from neighbouring land.
+Where filling of the site obstructs the natural runoff from an adjoining property then provision shall be made for the drainage of that property. - iv.
+There is continuous fall towards the street that the site is draining to.
 Provision shall be made for potential development and filling of any intermediate sites.

-7.4.4 Minimum Ground Levels (Adjoining Rivers and Streams)
+7.2.9 Minimum ground levels (adjoining rivers and streams)

-- a) Where a site adjoins a river or major stream (wider than 3.0m at the top of bank) the minimum building platform will be controlled by water levels for a 2% AEP (a 50-year return period) event and a 500mm minimum freeboard for the design life of the building. - b) Where building platforms are raised above adjoining ground levels, a safe access shall be provided to the building platform.
-This access shall not significantly impede overland flow or locally raise flood risk.

-- c) To obtain subsequent floor levels refer to the Building Act. - d) For permanent structures the Designer must allow for changes in rainfall patterns, either through a higher design standard or an increased freeboard. - e) Council's Environmental Monitoring officers who can interpret 50-year flooding levels should be consulted with respect to flood hazard areas for major streams/rivers in the Tasman District.
+- a) Where a site adjoins a river or major stream (wider than 3.0m at the top of bank) the minimum building platform will be controlled by water levels for a 2% AEP (a 50 year return period) event and a 500mm minimum freeboard for the design life of the building. - a) Where building platforms are raised above adjoining ground levels a safe access shall be provided to the building platform.
+This access shall not significantly impede overland flow or locally raise flood risk. - b) To obtain subsequent floor levels for concrete and timber floors add 200mm and 625mm respectively to the above minimum ground levels.
+The later 625mm height is to maintain the integrity of timber joists and bearers (not being in contact with water), and to prevent stormwater ponding under dwellings. - c) In addition to the absolute minimum floor levels above, floor levels shall also be in accordance with the requirements of the Building Act.
+For permanent structures the designer must allow for changes in rainfall patterns, either through a higher design standard or an increased freeboard. - d) Council Hydrology and Resource officers have details of flood hazard areas for major streams / rivers in the Tasman District area, together with interpretations of 50 year flood levels.
 No development will be permitted in the above areas until adverse effects have been mitigated.